 The Benefits of Tanning With Coconut Oil

-As mentioned before, coconut oil naturally possesses protective properties, hence its low SPF of six.
+As mentioned before, coconut oil naturally possesses protective properties, hence its low SPF around 8.
 People that tan safely in short intervals and are only exposed to weak sun rays, will find this protection sufficient.
 For increased protection, provided solely by natural and healthy methods, you can cover your body with a white long-sleeve shirt and a wide-brim hat.